rohitas-git/dsa_rust_python/DesignPatterns/README.md

 3. Behavioral

-Under these categories are 23 classic design patterns introducted by 'Gang of Four' book
+Under these categories are 23 classic design patterns introducted by 'Gang of Four' book There are many undocumented and unoffical patterns present.

 #  Essential OOP concepts